Can this ocean-based carbon plant help save the world? Some scientists are raising red flags

 For some critics, however, the risks far outweigh the benefits.

-Lili Fuhr, the deputy director of the climate and energy program at the Center for International Environmental Law, criticized the use of “speculative technology” at a time when “climate change is already killing our oceans.”
+Lili Fuhr, the director of the fossil economy program at the Center for International Environmental Law, criticized the use of “speculative technology” at a time when “climate change is already killing our oceans.”

 Processing vast amounts of seawater could kill marine life, Fuhr told CNN.
 “We already know that power plants kill fish larvae and other marine life.
 Equatic would process much more seawater per plant than a power plant,” she told CNN, “And thousands of such plants would be needed to make any meaningful impact on the global climate.”